Signed in as:

 filler@godaddy.com

-Dr. Juarez is a trained ABA clinician, researcher, advocate, and the founder of Hope ABA.
-For over 25 years, Dr. Juarez has been a driving force in the field of autism and neurodiversity, working at the intersection of behavioral science, identity development, and human potential.
-With a doctorate in psychology and a lifelong passion for inclusive growth, she brings a rare blend of clinical insight, research rigor, and compassionate advocacy to every individual and family she serves.
+Dr. Juarez, a dedicated ABA clinician and researcher, is also an advocate for autism and neurodiversity and the founder of Hope ABA.
+For over 25 years, Dr. Juarez has been a driving force in the field, working at the intersection of behavioral science, identity development, and human potential.
+With a doctorate in psychology and a lifelong passion for inclusive growth, she combines clinical insight, research rigor, and compassionate advocacy to support every individual and family she serves.

-Many of the individuals Dr. Juarez serves have gone undiagnosed until their late teens or twenties, or have received services that never addressed core issues of self-concept, autonomy, or identity.
-These young people often present as withdrawn, resistant, emotionally dysregulated, and increasingly disconnected from life and community.
+Many of the individuals Dr. Juarez serves, as an experienced ABA clinician, have gone undiagnosed until their late teens or twenties, or have received services that never addressed core issues of self-concept, autonomy, or identity.
+These young people, often navigating the complexities of autism and neurodiversity, frequently present as withdrawn, resistant, emotionally dysregulated, and increasingly disconnected from life and community.
+Dr. Juarez’s pioneering treatment model reframes this stage not as failure, but as an interrupted journey of becoming.

-Her approach is rooted in reconstructing crucial stages of identity development, parent coaching for emotional regulation and boundary setting, community-based interventions, and expanding clients interests into functional, social, and career-oriented skills.
+Dr. Juarez, an experienced ABA clinician, offers a powerful clinical reframe: rather than seeing individuals with autism and neurodiversity as “stuck” or “noncompliant,” she views them as paused — their development halted at critical identity-forming stages.
+Her approach is rooted in reconstructing crucial stages of identity development, providing parent coaching for emotional regulation and boundary setting, implementing community-based interventions, and expanding clients' interests into functional, social, and career-oriented skills.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.